Goldman Algebra, Opers and the Swapping Algebra: Asymptotics

 Since $\Gamma_p$ is normal, it follows that

-Then by definition, the girth of any representation in $C$ restricted to $\Gamma_n$ is greater than $K$.
-Thus the family of functions $\gir_p$ converges uniformly to zero, when $p$ goes to $\infty$. \end{proof} The following proposition is well known.
+Then by definition, the girth of any representation in $C$ restricted to $\Gamma_p$ is smaller than $K$.
+Thus the family of functions $\gir_p$ converges uniformly to zero on $C$, when $p$ goes to $\infty$. \end{proof} The following proposition is well known.

 \begin{proposition} Let $\gamma$ be an element of $\Gamma_0$.
 Then there exists $p_0$ such that for all $p>p_0$, the geodesics $\tilde\gamma_p$ is simple.\end{proposition}

 \begin{proof} Let